sidneyhendricks/power_outage_project/README.md

 # power_outage_project
-In this project I created a power outage severity prediction model
+This project contains a baseline model and final model to predict the severity of a given power outages as measured by the number of customers affected.
+The final model uses a Random Forest Regression and is evaluated using R-squared.

 outages.xslx: Input data file containing US power outage data